FOREX-Euro licks wounds as focus shifts from Greece to Spain

 With the euro making modest gains, the dollar index - the gauge of the greenback's performance against a basket of major currencies - dropped 0.2 percent to 81.797 after hitting a one-month low of 81.266 the day before.

 Australia's central bank said its decision to cut interest rates this month was "finely balanced", but the growing threat from Europe and tame inflation at home meant monetary policy could be a little more supportive.
-(Editing by Jacqueline Wong & Kim Coghill)
+(Editing by Jacqueline Wong)

 * Group 1 Automotive Inc says expanding its board of directors to 10 directors and has appointed Carin M. Barth to fill newest position